 This policy addresses reimbursement for Durable Medical Equipment (DME) for Professional Providers.

 DME is defined as items that can withstand repeated use and are primarily used to serve a medical purpose outside of a health care facility.
 Such items would not be of use to a person in the absence of illness, injury or disease.

-Blue Cross Blue Shield North Dakota (BCBSND) reimburses DME on a rental or purchase basis.
+Blue Cross Blue Shield of North Dakota (BCBSND) reimburses DME on a rental or purchase basis.
 The total payments for a rental item may not exceed its allowable purchase price, except for those items identified as life sustaining DME.

 In most cases, standard equipment should be provided to members.
 However, rental or purchase of upgraded equipment or supplies may be allowed.
 The claim submitted must indicate the member’s choice of upgraded equipment.
 Benefits are based on the fee schedule allowance for the standard model.
 The member may be billed for the balance of the upgraded item and financial responsibilities should be discussed prior to receiving the equipment.
 The member cannot be billed for the additional amount until after the claim is filed and the provider has received the payment summary indicating the amount to be collected from the member.